 With every HouseMaster home inspection, our home inspector will aim to arrive at least 30 minutes early.
 This allows us to conduct a preliminary walk-through of the home.
 It also gives us time to familiarize ourselves with the property and make any notes of potential issues.

-Once you arrive, I give you the opportunity to ask any questions before our inspection.
-Then I briefly summarize the inspection process, review what I will inspect on the property and encourage you to ask questions.
-I also review our exclusive Inspection Resource Guide™ that contains important information to review once you have your completed inspection report.
+Once you arrive, we give you the opportunity to ask any questions before our inspection.
+Then we briefly summarize the inspection process, review what we will inspect on the property and encourage you to ask questions.
+We also review our exclusive digital Inspection Resource Guide™ that contains important information to review once you have your completed inspection report.

 Interior and Exterior: We Inspect It All.